adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-your-second-liveview-en_US.md

 - On a Router we can define LiveView routes using the `live/4` macro.
 - HTML tags with `.` at the beginning such as `<.link>` indicate that this tag is actually a component.
 - We must use the `<.link navigate={~p"/route"}>` component in our LiveViews to navigate efficiently between routes.
-- Using `sigil_p` we can write routes so that Phoenix will warn us if they doesn't exist so we can detect problems at development time.
+- Using `sigil_p`, we can write routes so that Phoenix will warn us if they don't exist, so we can detect problems at development time.